A tropical framework for using Porteous formula: Tropical Vector Bundles

 for some $\sigma \in S_n$ and $a_i \in \RR$.
 This makes it evident that $\G(n)$ is a group under tropical matrix multiplication, having identity element $D(0,\dots,0)$, which we denote by $E_n$ to distinguish it from $I_n \in \Mat(n \times n, \RR)$. \end{remark}

 \begin{lemma} The group $\G(n) \subseteq \Mat(n \times n, \TT)$ is precisely the collection of invertible tropical matrices:

 \end{lemma}

-The proof of the above statement was not included for brevity-sake, but is a short computation (resembling those in the proof of Lemma \ref{troprank-props} below) as these matrices all behave in a manner similar to permutation matrices.
-In fact, we actually have that $\GL_n(\mathbb{T})$ above is isomorphic to the group $S_n \ltimes \mathbb{R}^n$, so it is beneficial to think of these objects (when invertible) as the usual permutation matrices with $0$'s replaced by $-\infty$ and the $1$-entries replaced by an element of $\mathbb{R}$.
+The proof is a short computation (resembling those in the proof of Lemma \ref{troprank-props} below), as these matrices behave similarly to permutation matrices.
+In fact, $\GL_n(\TT)$ is isomorphic to $S_n \ltimes \RR^n$, so one may think of invertible tropical matrices as permutation matrices with $0$'s replaced by $-\infty$ and $1$-entries replaced by elements of $\RR$.

 \begin{definition}[Tropical determinant] Consider a tropical matrix $A \in \Mat(n \times n, \TT)$.
 We define the \textit{tropical determinant} to be

 \end{definition}

 \begin{lemma} Consider a tropical matrix $A \in \G(n \times n)$.
 We then have that